KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo2 - print registers values/README.md

 ```

 [ 3 ] <b>Some information about files in this folder</b> <br /><br />
 HelloWorld.efi - this is file from screenshot running on emulator.
-I checked also in real hardware running from bios and pnedrive from path EFI/Boot/bootx64.efi.
+I checked also in "real hardware" running from bios and pendrive from path EFI/Boot/bootx64.efi.
 And on "real hardware" values for RBP and RSP is A7B033F0 and A7B032E8.
 For CPUID values is the same because VirtualBox not emualte CPU, but use it directly. <br /><br />

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo2%20-%20print%20registers%20values/132%20-%2006-01-2025%20-%20test%20demo%202%20github.png?raw=true)